 Actions embedded within the loop will have access to the data of each row.
 Note in the below example action, I can pull values from grid columns of the Loop.

 The complicated part is letting the action know which record to update.
 Going back to the Criteria Builder, you want the RecordID of the table to match the RecordID of the Loop.
 Notice the right dropdown now has a subset called Loop?
 This subset of fields only appears if the action is embedded in a loop.
-Make sure the proper RecordID fields are being compared.
+Make sure the correct RecordID fields are being compared.